Eiríksstaðir: Main building

-The main building was of a longhouse type, and was measured in the 1997 dig at approximately 50 m2 in area and 4 m long.
-There was a central fire-pit; this and rows of stones indicate that people sat along the walls.
+The main building was of a longhouse type, and was measured in the 1997 dig at approximately 50 m2 in area and 14 m long.
+There was a central hearth; this indicates that people sat along the walls.
 In the initial investigation in 1895, Þorsteinn Erlingsson thought there had been an attached bake-house at the rear, but the 1997 dig confirmed Mattías Þórðarson's belief that the rocks there were from a natural landslide.
 The walls were turf set on a base of rocks, and were about 1–1.5 m thick; stones in the south wall indicate that it had been repaired.
 The building was simple in construction and indications are that it had not been occupied for long.
 C-14 dating of charcoal from an undisturbed area of human habitation deposits in front of the ruins yielded a date of the 9th–10th century.

 Pit-house

-In 2000 a pit-house was excavated next to the main building.
+In 2000 a pit-house was excavated in front of the main building.
 Among other finds in the floor were carved stone spindles of Norwegian manufacture.
 Guðmundur Ólafsson interprets this as having been a dyngja, a "bower" or women's work-room.
 It had previously been viewed as a bath-house or sauna (by Þorsteinn Erlingsson) and a kitchen or smokery (by Matthías Þórðarson).

 Open-air museum

 The Eiríksstaðanefnd created an open-air museum based on the 1997 archaeological investigation.
-It aims to reproduce Erik the Red's home as accurately as possible; the longhouse was built in imitation of the excavated building, using driftwood and replica tools.
+It aims to represent Erik the Red's home as accurately as possible; the longhouse was built in imitation of the excavated building, using driftwood and replica tools.
 The museum was created in 1999 and formally opened in 2000 in association with the celebration of the thousand-year anniversary of the discovery of Vinland.
 It is located approximately 100 metres (yards) from the actual ruins, which are a protected archaeological site.